DecentSamples/DecentSampler-Developers-Guide/docs/source/the-ui-element.md

 As you can see, this example uses a menu to switch between two groups.
 It also sets the text of a text label.
 You'll note the liberal use of the new `fixed_value` translation mode above.
 This means that when any of these options are selected, a fixed predetermined value is used for the value of that binding.

 ## The &lt;xyPad&gt; element
 The `<xyPad>` element allows you to create a two-dimensional pad control within your UI.
 This control functions almost like two sliders, one for the x-axis and one for the y-axis.
+Each axis has a range from 0.0 to 1.0.
+Each axis can be bound to a different parameter.
+The `<xyPad>` element lives underneath the `<tab>` element.

 Attributes:
 - **`x`** (required): The `x` position of your control where (0,0) is the top-left corner